 - Keep you in compliance: If a local fire official makes a surprise visit to your commercial kitchen, he could fine you or shut down the establishment if he discovers the kitchen hood is not clean and well-maintained.

 - Keep insurance costs lower: Insurance companies require commercial kitchens to comply with all fire safety codes.
 If you’re found in violation of any codes, you could lose coverage or your premiums may increase.

 It takes longer for the grease and grime to build up in a low-volume commercial kitchen, but that doesn’t mean you can ignore it altogether.
 After enough time has passed, a neglected school kitchen vent hood could become just as filthy as one in a high-volume restaurant.

-To avoid fire safety concerns and compliance issues, seek vent hood cleaning services from State Systems, Inc. We provide this important maintenance task for all varieties of commercial kitchens, and we work with your schedule to make sure cleaning occurs when it’s convenient for you.
-If you’re located in Tennessee, Arkansas or Mississippi, contact us today to schedule vent hood cleaning services today.
+To avoid fire safety concerns and compliance issues, seek vent hood cleaning services from State Systems.
+We provide this important maintenance task for all varieties of commercial kitchens, and we work with your schedule to make sure cleaning occurs when it’s convenient for you.
+If you’re located in Tennessee, Arkansas, Mississippi, or Alabama, contact us to schedule vent hood cleaning services today.